Weapons found in the Ergenekon investigation: Indictments

 At the thirteenth hearing, Ali Yiğit said that he mistook someone for Muzaffer Tekin, with whom he shared a cell in Bayrampaşa prison and bonded well enough to look up to as a father figure.
 He also stated that he had moved out of the building twenty days before they were found.
 After learning about the grenades, he left his job at the grocery, and became a taxi driver.
-He was allegedly driving by the house when the police came, and told them that the place was his so that they would not break down the door.
-However, his uncle Demirtaş did not trust Yiğit and left the keys to Yiğit's brother.
+He was allegedly driving by the house when the police came and told them that the place was his so that they would not break down the door.
+However, his uncle Demirtaş did not trust Yiğit and left the keys to Yiğit's brother, Murat.
 They fetched the keys, searched the house, had Yiğit confirm that the grenades had been found and that the house had not been harmed, then took him to the station to obtain his statement, described above.
 After being detained, Yiğit says he was intimidated by Demirtaş, Kerinçsiz, Yıldırım, and his lawyer.
 Yıldırım allegedly pressured Yiğit to incriminate his father (Şevki) by calling him a weapons smuggler.

 Demirtaş strongly denied having made the explanation about the origin of the chest, as alleged by Yiğit.
 Demirtaş alleged that Yiğit confided to him that he had only seen pictures of Tekin at the police station.
 According to Radikal, the police threatened him with 39 years in jail if he did not blame Oktay Yıldırım.

 Others

 Fikret Emek (2007)

 On 26 June 2007 various material was recovered from the home of the mother of Fikret Emek.
-The recovered materiel included 11 kg of C-3, a telescopic rifle, a Kalashnikov, a shotgun, M-16 shells, 12 grenades (10 from the MKE), smoke bombs, 12 210g TNT setups, 6 500g TNT moulds, a 1.5 kg TNT mould, a 1 kg demolition block, ignition munitions.
+The recovered materiel included 11 kg of C-3, a telescopic rifle, a Kalashnikov, a shotgun, M-16 cartridges, 12 grenades (10 from the MKE), smoke bombs, 12 210g TNT setups, 6 500g TNT molds, a 1.5 kg TNT mold, a 1 kg demolition block, ignition munitions.
 This is sufficient to flatten a twelve-floor reinforced concrete structure, with each floor over 400 m2.
 The grenades have serial number TAPA M204 A2/KF-MKE-91 12–77, matching the ones from the Cumhuriyet attack.